New York Child Support Lawyers

 Law pertaining child support

 The New York State Court System defines child support as the financial support provided by a noncustodial parent in the event of a divorce or separation.
 The law requires both parents to provide financial support to their children until the age of 21 years.
-The Family Courts apply the standard of the child’s best interest when determining the amount of child support.
+The Family Courts apply the standard of the child’s interest when determining the amount of child support.
 Contrary to the misconception that child support is supposed to punish the non-custodial parent, the law is clear that child support caters for the education, medical, entertainment, and basic needs of the child.
 The amount to be paid is calculated according to a formula contained in the New York State Law known as the Child Support Standard Act.
 In addition to the act, the state also provides releases the Child Support Standard Chart annually before April 1, to determine the annual child support obligation pursuant to the provisions of Chapter 567 of the Laws of 1989.

 The New York Family Law provides innumerable ways of implementing child support.
 Parents can agree on the amount of child support on a written agreement signed by the hearing magistrate or the court can issue a court order on the same.
 Where an obliged parent fails to honor the agreement, their state tax refund and bank accounts may be apprehended, revocation of driver’s license, denial of U.S Passport or mandatory paycheck deductions are enforced.